neonlabsorg/bpf-valgrind-plugin/README.md

 #### Where:
 * `libpath` — path to plugin's binary
 * `output_dir` — path where callgrind files will be stored.
 Files will be located under subdirectories, named by current transactions ID in base58 encoding.
+Files will be named in the form: `<program_id>.out`, where `<program_id>` is base58-encoded public key of the program.
 * `assembly_dir` *[optional]* — path where asm files will be stored.
 Files will be located under subdirectories, named by current transactions ID in base58 encoding.
+Files will be named in the form: `<program_id>.asm`, where `<program_id>` is base58-encoded public key of the program.
 If this parameter is omitted, no assembly files will be written.
 * `dump_dir` *[optional]* — path where to get dump files.
 You can create the dump file by passing `--dump` flag to `cargo-build-bpf`.
   These files must be named in the form: `<program_id>.dump`, where `<program_id>` is base58-encoded public key of the program.
 * `programs` *[optional]* — list of base58-encoded public keys of programs being profiled.
 If omitted or empty, all executed